 - Cap on flexible spending account (FSA) contributions: Previously, employers could set the limit on contributions to FSAs.
 Many opted for caps as high as $5,000.
 In 2013, a cap of $2,500 goes into effect.
 Anything above the cap becomes part of your taxable income.
 The cap will rise each year as the cost-of-living increases.

 - New limits on medical deductions: Current law allows filers who itemize their deductions to deduct out-of-pocket medical expenses that exceed 7.5% of their income.
 In 2013, expenses must exceed 10% for filers under age 65.
-(If you’re over 65, the law goes into effect in 2016.)
+(If you or your spouse is over 65, the law goes into effect in 2016.)

 The year 2014 is a watershed for the healthcare reform law.
 This is when the major changes to your healthcare plan will begin.
 At this time, all Americans will be required to maintain health insurance.
-(Exceptions include Native Americans, prisoners and illegal immigrants.)
+(Some exceptions include Native Americans, prisoners and illegal immigrants.)

 If you are not covered by an employer plan, or by Medicare or Medicaid, you’ll have to purchase your own coverage from a market exchange.
 The IRS is responsible for monitoring whether people comply with the new laws.
 They’ll do this by requiring you to report the value of your health plan on your tax return.
 If you don’t have coverage, a penalty will be assessed.

 Here are the details:

 - Something new on Form W-2: Starting in 2014, you likely started see a new number on your W-2 form.
 This is how employers will report the value of your health plan to the IRS.
 This key figure will determine whether you’re eligible for tax credits or liable for tax penalties.

 - Health plans are not income: Even though the value of your plan is reported on your W-2, it’s not taxable.
 So you don’t need to report it as income on your tax return.

 - Penalties for those without medical coverage: The penalty started at $95 or 1% of income (whichever is greater) per person in 2014.
 It gradually rises until it hits 2.5% or $695 (whichever is greater) per person in 2016.